camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 ## Migration overview

-Let's discuss if you need to migrate first, before diving into the necessary steps and what tools can help you achieve the migration.
+Let's discuss if you need to migrate before diving into the necessary steps and what tools can help you achieve the migration.

 ## When to migrate?